fabri1983/signaling_server/README.md

 		- remove `<maven.compiler.release>`
 - Uses Maven 3.6.x
 - After Spring Boot repackages the final *WAR* file, a Docker image is built.
 So you need to get Docker installed and running.
-If not installed then se `-Dskip.docker.build=true` to skip the docker build.
+If not Docker installed then use `-Dskip.docker.build=true` to skip the docker build.

 ## Create self signed certificate